phogolabs/phogolabs.github.io/index.md

 ### Open Source

 We are geared to give an overarching idea of how we build software at Phogo Labs.
-We want to share our foundation for success by open sourcing some of core frameworks and libraries.
+We want to share our foundation for success by open sourcing some of our core frameworks and libraries.

 ### Support or Contact